 - Project Name

 In the application, we are required to report on the total R&D expenditure made throughout the year per your accounting records.

 Key to lodging a claim in July is then having the bookkeeping done up to June (ideally on a monthly basis) so that your remaining June accounts are reconciled and ready to accompany the application in July.

 A common area where startups get delayed is with managing their payroll records.
 Best practice is to have your payroll done also on a monthly or fortnightly basis to there is no backlog of records to finalise pre July.

 At Fullstack we review your accounts on a line by line transaction basis to help accurately track relevant R&D expenses for the claim.
 Maintaining copies of your bills alongside the transaction will help your R&D consultant if they need to enquire on the particulars of a transaction.

 Assuming you’ve gone through the above you are well on your way to commence the application preparation process.
-Contact our seasoned R&D Tax Incentive team to help make the claim a straightforward process whilst optimising the outcome for you to best practice.
+Contact our seasoned R&D Tax Incentive team to help make the claim a straightforward process whilst optimising the outcome.